 A list of things you COULD know about your prospects if you were using lead intelligence include:

-seeing which pages of your website a prospect is looking at
+Seeing which pages of your website and content a prospect is looking at

 If you are not convinced by now that lead intelligence should be part of the “modern” salesperson’s tool kit, we have one last question to ask.
 Are you comfortable not knowing what your prospects are doing on your website?
 Are you okay with your competitors’ sales teams having access to that type of lead intelligence and information?